-Prerequisites: EDFN 508 and HPED 600 Extensive research under the guidance of a thesis committee.
-Open only to students matriculated in the health and physical education program.
+The selection and adaptation of a comprehensive health and safety education program for children of various ages.
+An inquiry-oriented experience wherein the participant engages in the process of building a curriculum for K-12 grades and those in community health programs.
+Using research, New Jersey state standards, personal experiences, and interaction with others, the individual identifies desirable content for health and safety units emphasizing a conceptual approach to this discipline.
+Only open to students currently enrolled as a TCNJ graduate stu- HLED 555/Seminar on Aging, Death, and Dying An exploration of various aspects of aging and death in contemporary America will be undertaken.
+An examination of the diverse roles of gerontology and thanatology professionals will be addressed through current research.
+Formulation of realistic plans for effective living through education regarding aging and death will be a primary area of focus.
 Only open to students currently enrolled as a TCNJ graduate student.
-HPEM 554/Curriculum and Program Construction in HPE The selection and health adaptation of a comprehensive health and safety education program as well as the process of developing physical education curriculum for children of various ages.
-An inquiry-oriented experience wherein the participant engages in the process of building a curriculum for K-12 grades, and those in community health programs.
-Using research, New Jersey state standards, personal experiences, and interaction with others, the individual identifies desirable content for health, physical education and safety units emphasizing a conceptual approach to this discipline.
-Only open to students currently enrolled as a TCNJ graduate student.
+HLED 556/The Challenge of HIV: